 "Externally, God resembles men and internally He resembles women.
 While God is strong, all-knowing, and omnipotent, He also has a merciful heart that can embroider flowers on Buddha's smile.
-He should also have a heart like that of the most feminine woman.
-Only then will these two sides have life."

-It's true-the world is very yin and yang, and the more you think about it, the more you realize how "dual" everything really is: the positive and negative attractions in molecules, the stamen and pistil in flowers, males and females.
+He should also have a heart like that It's true-the world is very yin and yang, and the more you think about it, the more you realize how "dual" everything really is: the positive and negative attractions in molecules, the stamen and pistil in flowers, males and females.
 Just like everything else in nature, we might further realize just how different yet complementary men and women can be.